NSEA and Western Washington University's

 Application Process

-Applications through the link below are reviewed late spring each year.
-A committee of NSEA staff and faculty review applications and select up to 15 students for each cohort.
-Following acceptance, students will meet with a faculty certificate adviser to map out coursework and NSEA staff to plan internship hours and activities.
+Students interested in the certificate program apply for NSEA’s Stream Stewards Internship.
+NSEA staff review applications quarterly and randomly select interviews from the top scored applicants.
+If hired, students will meet with a faculty certificate adviser to map out coursework and NSEA staff to plan internship hours and activities.
 Diverse students of all kinds are strongly encouraged to apply and bring their diverse experiences and perspectives to enrich, challenge, and enhance NSEA's activities.

 How it Works

-Students should expect to complete one to two courses certificate-related courses each quarter for three to six quarters.
+Students should expect to complete one to two certificate-related courses each quarter for three to six quarters.
 They should plan on completing 8 internship credits with NSEA, equivalent to about 240 hours of paid work.
-These internship credits will be divided between a summer internship intensive (4 credits) and an equivalent amount of internship credit spread out across three quarters of the academic year.
-Students that apply in April will do their summer internship intensive first, followed by academic courses and academic year internship credits.
-Students that apply in October will start their courses work and academic year internship credits first, and end with their summer internship intensive.
+These internship credits will be divided between two quarter-long internships based on when you apply.

 Students and NSEA may mutually agree upon additional paid internship hours that are beyond those required for certificate.
 These credits would not need to be taken for university internship credit.